louisdh/cub/README.md

 * Booleans
 	* Can be evaluated from comparison
 	* Can be defined by literal: ```true``` or ```false```
+* String
+	* Can be concatenated with the + operator
 * Functions
 	* Supports parameters, returning and recursion
 	* Can be declared inside other functions